 - request that we correct any inaccurate personal information we have collected about you.

 We will not discriminate against any California resident who exercises the rights set forth in this section.

 These rights are not absolute and each is subject to certain exceptions or qualifications.
 For example, if you are currently an investor in one of our funds and you request that we delete the personal information we have collected about you, the CCPA and the CPRA permit us to deny such request and retain your personal information to the extent necessary to manage the applicable fund and our business relationship with you in connection with that fund.

 By post: 1177 Avenue of the Americas, 40th floor, New York, New York 10036

 By email: firstname.lastname@example.org

 For the purposes of this section, “personal data” has the meaning given to such term in the GDPR or UK GDPR, as applicable.

 “Special” or “sensitive” categories of personal data include, among other things, data concerning your health, revealing your racial or ethnic origin, political opinions, religious or philosophical beliefs, or concerning your sexual orientation.

-For the purposes of this section, “personal information” has the meaning given to such term in the CCPA.
+For the purposes of this section, “personal information” has the meaning given to such term in the CCPA and the CPRA.